 According to the Environmental Protection Agency (EPA), the average American spends 93% of their life indoors.
 87% of their life is indoors, then another 6% of their life in automobiles.
 That’s only 7% of your entire life outdoors.
-That’s only only one half of one day per week outdoors.
+That’s only one half of one day per week outdoors.
 Ouch.

-Ouch, but it’s the truth, so lets make some sense of it.
+Ouch, but it’s the truth, so let’s make some sense of it.

-In a recent study the EPA found that:
+In a study, the EPA found that:

 “concentrations of some pollutants are often 2 to 5 times higher than typical outdoor concentrations.” – EPA Indoor Air study

-“In a meta-analysis of 10 studies, they found that getting outside—and moving—for as little as five minutes at a time improved both mood and self-esteem.” – Robin Mejia, author of the study in the Journal of Environmental Science and Technology
+“In a meta-analysis of ten studies, they found that getting outside—and moving—for as little as five minutes at a time improved both mood and self-esteem.” – Robin Mejia, author of the study in the Journal of Environmental Science and Technology

 So, now it’s time to look at yourself.
 How much time did you spend outside today?
 If it wasn’t enough, make sure to take the time to consciously spend 5 minutes outside today.